Skip to main content

 History

-We admit around 11 undergraduates a year to read History, along with a further two or three (in varying combinations) for the Joint Schools of Ancient and Modern History, History and English, History and Modern Languages, and History and Politics.
+We admit up to 12 undergraduates a year to read main school History.
+We also admit additional students in the joint schools of Ancient and Modern History, History and Economics, History and English, History and Modern Languages, and History and Politics.
+Candidates who apply for the joint schools are also considered for the main school.

-What we are looking for is the ability to think imaginatively, a willingness to argue, a real interest in ideas, and a commitment to the subject.
-We have no preference for particular subjects at A-level, International Baccalaureate or Pre-U. Most candidates will usually have been studying History, but even this is not essential.
-However, languages (both modern and classical), English Literature, and Economics have, in their different ways, proved useful preparations for the course.
-We welcome both pre- and post- qualification applications; and we generally admit a few people each year from Scotland, Ireland, and further afield.
+What we are looking for in prospective undergraduates is the ability to think imaginatively, a willingness to argue, a real interest in ideas, and a genuine enthusiasm about reading works of historical scholarship.
+We have no preference for particular subjects at A-level or in the International Baccalaureate.
+Most candidates have usually studied History, but even this is not essential.
+However, languages (modern and classical), English Literature, and Economics have, in their different ways, proved useful preparations for the course.
+We welcome pre- and post- qualification applicants, and candidates from Scotland, Ireland, and further afield.

 To encourage the study of History in schools, the College has, for many years, offered an annual prize for the best essay on an historical subject by a Sixth Former.
-Details of The Julia Wood Prize can be found on our website.
+Details of the Julia Wood Prize can be found here.

 Course Information